yairsabag/mongodb-mcp-server/README.md

 Most MCP clients require a configuration file to be created or modified to add the MCP server.

+Note: The configuration file syntax can be different across clients.
+Please refer to the following links for the latest expected syntax:

 - **Windsurf**:https://docs.windsurf.com/windsurf/mcp
 - **VSCode**: https://docs.codeium.com/docs/mcp
 - **Claude Desktop**: https://modelcontextprotocol.io/quickstart/user